 To take advantage of cloud sessions, you need to do two things:

-- Declare cloud data.
+- Declare replicated data.
 This is done by creating a global variable, a table, or an index (see records), and then selecting the

-cloudradio button.
-Cloud variables, cloud tables and cloud indexes work just like regular variables, tables and indexes, except that their content is automatically synchronized and backed up in the cloud.
+replicatedradio button.
+Replicated variables, tables and indexes work just like regular variables, tables and indexes, except that their content is automatically synchronized and backed up in the cloud.

 - Switch the cloud session (optional).
 Whenever you run a script with cloud data, it starts in a default session, called the "just-me" session`.
 Often, you may want to add a few lines of code to your script to switch to a different cloud session, such as the "everyone" session, or to let users switch to a cloud session of their choice.
 You can even create new sessions.

 When running a script that uses replicated data, a special cloud icon is displayed near the top right corner of the screen.
 Underneath the icon, the status is displayed.
 If it says "connected", the current cloud session is connected to the server.
 If it says "offline", the script is operating with a locally cached copy.
 When connection is reestablished, the status automatically goes back to "connected", and all changes are synchronized.

 Tap on the cloud icon to get more information about the current cloud session, such as the reason why a session is offline, or some indication of progress.

 The data of a cloud session is stored in multiple places (locally cached on each participant's device, and in the cloud).
 Participants can keep working with cached cloud sessions even if they do not have any network connection.